Data Item (Variable) Declaration

 Additional clauses may use on a need basis -

-• BLANK WHEN ZERO Clause It is used to define a variable filled with spaces when its value is zero.
-It is coded with a numeric variable, or its picture clause is defined as numeric-edited.
+• BLANK WHEN ZERO Clause is used to define a variable display spaces when its value is zero.
+It is applicable to numeric, or numeric-edited variables.

 WORKING-STORAGE SECTION.